-- Pros Can scan, photocopy and fax as well as print
+Pros Can scan, photocopy and fax as well as print

-- Cons Tend to be larger models that take up more space
+Cons Tend to be larger models that take up more space

 To others, it’s a dedicated compact photo printer that only prints small photos.
 Or perhaps you want an A3 specialist model with dedicated photo cartridges and high-resolution print heads for lab quality photo prints.

 Photo printers usually have memory card slots and a USB connection on the front, so you can plug in your camera’s memory card or connect the camera itself and print away, with or without a PC.

-- Pros Optimised for photo-sized prints
+Pros Optimised for photo printing

 Cons Can’t guarantee better print quality than a more flexible regular printer

 What is an A3 printer?

 If you want to print large office documents, posters or photos to hang on your wall, then an A3 printer is the one for you.
 They cost more money and take up more desk space, but they can print on larger sheets of paper than a standard A4 printer.
 Some have a strong photographic or design focus.

 Pros Ideal if you need to print at poster-size